SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 ### Patterns

-Co-creation patterns can take several forms:
+Co-creation patterns can take some different forms:

 1. **Pair-programming**: Starting, reviewing and finishing a change together
 2. **Mob-programming**: Working in a small group, that collectively has all skills required